Krazete/sgm/README.md

 ### Language

 All of the language options available in the game are available on the website.
-Except for the terms `Fighter Gallery` and `Variant Name`, the translations are an exact copy of the text used in the corresponding version of the game.
+Except for the terms `Fighter Gallery` and `Variant Name`, which Google Translate helped with, all translations are an exact copy of the text used in the corresponding version of the game.

 *Your chosen language option is saved in your browser's local storage for future visits.*

 ### Options (Fighter Settings)

-You can modify the tier, level, still tree, and ability levels of the displayed fighters from this menu.
+You can modify the tier, level, skill tree, and ability levels of the displayed fighters from this menu.

 #### Stats